nuresabri/Project1CS325/README.md

 The output of running `reviewAnalyzer.py` includes:

-1. **Sentiment-Labeled Reviews**: Each review in the `reviews/` folder will have sentiment labels (positive, neutral, negative) appended to the text file.
+1. **Opinion-Labeled Reviews**: Each review in the `reviews/` folder will have sentiment labels (positive, neutral, negative) appended to the text file.
 For example, a review file might look like:

     Review Text...
     Sentiment: Positive

-2. **Bar Graph**: A bar graph showing the sentiment distribution (positive, neutral, negative) will be generated and saved as `sentiment_distribution.png` in the project directory.
+2. **Bar Graph**: A bar graph showing the sentiment distribution (positive, neutral, negative) will be generated and saved as `analysis_graph_xyz.png` in the project directory.

 ## Example Folder Structure